BLUEBL0B/Secret-Sing-Box/README-ENG.md

 [**Russian version**](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/README.md)

-### Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
+### Easy setup of Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
 This script is designed to fully and easily configure a secure proxy server with [Sing-Box](https://sing-box.sagernet.org) core and [NGINX](https://nginx.org/en/) or [HAProxy](https://www.haproxy.org) camouflage.
 Two setup methods:

 - All requests to the proxy are received by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket or HTTPUpgrade transport)